michelin/API-360/digital-workplace-setup/README.md

 [ROTI 5](../img/ROTI5.png)

 **Title and description**
-You can copy/paste the following text to introduce your digital workplace:
+You can copy/paste the following text to introduce the workshop:

 ```markdown
 Welcome on the API Fresco workshop!